-I got a good glimpse of Florence in the sequel to „The Silence of the Lambs", the one where he eats a guys’ brain and stabs another guy in an artery and leaves him to bleed out on a crowded street.
+I got a good glimpse of Florence in the sequel to The Silence of the Lambs, the one where he eats a guys’ brain and stabs another guy in an artery and leaves him to bleed out on a crowded street.
 The movie wasn’t as good as the first one, but it showed where a sophisticated psychopath like Hannibal Lecter would live if he ever escaped containment.
-Florence smells of almond soaps, perfume you can’t buy anywhere else in the world, pizza and that characteristic smell of old stuff.
+Florence smells of almond soaps, perfume you can’t buy anywhere else in the world, and pizza.
+And then there is that characteristic smell of old stuff.
 You know, that museum smell of formalin and cold, if cold was a smell.
-Florence is located in a sort of a focal point between Rome, Venice, and Milan and has more a small community, village feel to it, compared to the other three.
-It’s strange considering how much of an impact this city had on the modern world, which would not be the same without the inventions and imagination of the genius Leonardo da Vinci.
+Florence, or Firenze as the Italians say, is located in a sort of a focal point between Rome, Venice, and Milan.
+Compared to the other three cities it has a more small community, village feel to it.
+It’s strange considering how much of an impact this relatively small city had on the modern world.
+A world, which would not be the same without the inventions and imagination of the genius Leonardo da Vinci.
 And the Michelangelo’s iconic David is out on display in the Accademia Gallery among other historical works of art.
 This genius artist was laid to rest in the Basilica of Santa Croce, also known as the Temple of the Italian Glories alongside other giants such as Galileo and Machiavelli.
 Tupac Shakur used that name as an alter ego and he’s most likely the one who brought Machiavelli to pop culture.
 I don’t see a clear connection.
-Machiavelli was that dick, who wrote "The Prince" a book that to this day is a tutorial in backstabbing and instructed generations of corrupt politicians.
+Machiavelli was that dick who wrote The Prince; a book that to this day is a tutorial in backstabbing and instructed generations of corrupt politicians.